 “I am incredibly grateful to have had the opportunity and gained more than I could have imagined through the development of a strong network of new contacts.

 “There are so many people involved in the program, from the technical officers at Angus Australia, to the company representatives of suppliers that provide products for the joining program, CSIRO, and of course the managers of the commercial beef herds.

 “My closing comments would be that if you are at all passionate about the beef industry, and the validation of commercially relevant research you'd be crazy not to apply for this internship,” said Miss Dean.

 The Graham Centre Angus Australia Internships aim to increase undergraduate students' interest in research through a range of focused activities related to cattle production.

-Two $5,000 internships are awarded to Charles Sturt undergraduate students and more information is available on the Graham Centre website.
+Two $5,000 internships are awarded to Charles Sturt undergraduate students.

 Apply by Wednesday 18 September.